tryscer/flock/flock-music.md

 ​	"So good to see a friendly face!"
 ​	The young black man clasping Tim on the back is dressed in a dandy straw fedora and a mint-green button down shirt.
 A big gold watch on his wrist is catching the midday sun.
 From my perch close to the ground I watch in awe as Tim gives the man a big hug, and as the mother and child both stare at them, slack-jawed.
 ​	"Pete, how the hell are ya, kid?" he says.
 "Gang, this is my friend Pete.
 We sometimes go dancing together back home."
-​	"Man," says Pete.
-"This fair, I tellya...
+​	"Man," Pete tells Tim, "this fair, I tellya...
 It's all *squares* coming along with their *mothers*.
 Wait, are these your friends?"
 ​	"So... see you at the Seven-Tops show?" says Tim, growing crimson.
 ​	"You bet your bottom dollar."
 ​	Eleanore draws closer to Tim, and Cindy watches that with disdain.
 "Tim," she says, "I didn't know you were *with it*."